 To recognize and commend outstanding contributions to the understanding, welfare, appreciation, and care of wildlife and their habitats.

+To support the wellness of wildlife students and professionals by providing an inclusive, caring, and engaged community.

 Section 2.
-IMPLEMENTATION - To aid in the achievement of these objectives, the Minnesota Chapter will:
+IMPLEMENTATION - To aid in the achievement of these objectives, the Chapter proposes to:

 Promote and maintain high professional standards in the wildlife profession by offering professional development opportunities for both professionals and students.